Rosie in a New Light

 January 31, 2026 /

-Before getting to know myself, detachment of any kind was not something that was available to me.
+Before getting to know myself, detachment was not something that was available to me.
 Realistically, detachment was something I had heard about on YouTube.
-I learned about the idea of detachment from Buddhism, but I had never felt it for myself or experienced the freedom that comes with it.
+I learned about the idea of it from Buddhism, but I had never felt this for myself or experienced the freedom that comes with it.
 It seems like the idea of detachment has several different interpretations among people.
 Some of us might feel uncomfortable with detachment because it means letting go.
 If we detach, do we not care?
 Does that mean we’re being cold?
 How will our detachment be perceived?
-Not to mention, detaching from someone or something also means letting go of…
+Not to mention, detaching from someone or something also means letting go of control over the…

 Read More